-Table 5-2 • Keywords
+Table 5-2 - Keywords

-Keyword Action continue The continue keyword causes rules on subsequent lines to be evaluated, allowing multiple rules that match a single request.
+Keyword Action accept If the conditions of the rule are met and the rule ends with accept , the feature request is granted.
+No further rules are evaluated. continue The continue keyword causes rules on subsequent lines to be evaluated, allowing multiple rules that match a single request.
 The continue keyword therefore allows clients to accumulate counts from more than one partition.
 For a use case example, see Use Case: Accumulating Counts from Multiple Partitions ("Continue" Action).
 This is the default behavior if no other keywords are present.
-The lack of an accept or deny action also means that the on any clause (see Default Behavior, below) will be in scope to be matched. deny If the conditions of the rule are met and the rule ends with deny, the feature request is refused.
+The lack of an accept or deny action also means that the on any clause (see Default Behavior, below) will be in scope to be matched. deny If the conditions of the rule are met and the rule ends with deny , the feature request is refused.
 No counts are acquired and any previously held counts are returned to the server.
 No further rules are evaluated.
-If the conditions of the rule are not met and the rule ends with deny, the next rule is evaluated.
+If the conditions of the rule are not met and the rule ends with deny , the next rule is evaluated.